hashicorp/design-system/website/docs/about/support.md

 ## File an issue

- * Find a bug?
+ * Found a bug?
  * Want to report an accessibility or security issue?
  * Looking for a new icon or component?
  * Want to propose a new pattern?

 [File an issue in our backlog](https://go.hashi.co/hds-support) and we'll get back to you ASAP.